chrisgit/chefspec-testing/02_windows_tests_on_linux/README.md

 The cookbook here is fairly simple, we have a default cookbook that calls the stop_services recipe, stop_services will stop the nxlog service if it is installed.

-ChefSpec will load resources and then converge them up to the point of carrying out actions and no more.
+ChefSpec will load resources and then execute them as Chef would be without carrying out the actions.

 As previously mentioned the ChefSpec documentation is excellent so I won't go into too much detail about how to use ChefSpec.